DyonvVr/py-auto-translate/README.md

 ```
 python auto_translate.py <text file>
 ```
-This produes an output (either as a text or LaTeX file) in the same directory.
+This produes an output (either as a text or LaTeX file) in the output directory (specified in the `config` file).

+## Skipping words in word-by-word translation
+Asdf

 ## Configuration
 The `config` file lists several options for Auto translate (such as which translation provider to use) which can be set to one own's preferences.

-## To do
-- Better handling of output directories
-- Better tracking of translated characters
-- Exclusion of words from user made list

 ### Notes
 *User is responsible for the costs of using Google Cloud services.